mehdi-fathi/eloquent-filter/README.md

 ### A simple implementation without Eloquent Filter

-The Resource URI would be look like:
+The Resource URI would look like:

     /users/index?age_more_than=25&gender=male&created_at=25-09-2019